ka4ep/Lexical.Localization/docs/ILineRoot/README.md

 **ILineRoot** is an interface for root implementations.
 Root is the place where asset (the localization provider) is tied to key (localization consumer).

-**LocalizationRoot** is the default implementation.
+**LineRoot** is the default implementation.
 It's constructed with an asset and a culture policy.

 ```csharp
 // Create localization source